-Curriculum in K-6 ELA is updated to the California State Standards, as is the Math curriculum from K-12.
+Curriculum in K-6 ELA is updated to the California State Standards, as is the Math curriculum from K-5.
+Elementary school math adoption is up for renewal now.
+New adoptions planned at K-5 include math, science, and social studies.
 Implementation of the new curriculum and teacher professional learning on the State Standards in ELA and Math support district-wide efforts in improving student achievement.
 In 2020-21 new standards-aligned curriculum was adopted for 7-12 science classes, 10th grade World History, and for 11th grade U.S. History & 12th grade Civics/Economics social science classes.
-Math curriculum committee at 7-12th is working on identifying new math curriculum to align with new course offerings planned for the fall of 2022.
-Social studies and science curriculum committees are being formed at the elementary level.
+Math curriculum committee at 6-12th has identified new math curriculum to align with new course offerings planned for the fall of 2023; the committee elected to seek Board approval to pilot several publishers' math curricula in 2022-23 to help inform the recommendation of the committee to the Board.
+Math, Social studies and science curriculum committees are being formed at the elementary level.